datagrok-ai/public/help/develop/how-to/access-data.md

   * [creating](#creating-queries) and [executing parameterized queries](#executing-queries)
   * [sharing connections](#sharing-connections)

+Let's outline a general workflow for accessing data using connections.
+You will add a connection to your package, use it to query the database, and get a dataframe after running the query in JavaScript code.
+This is how you obtain the data for further work.

 ### Adding Connections

 As with everything else, development starts with a [package](../develop.md#packages).
 Packages may contain one or more data connections under the `connections` folder.
 For each connection, you need to create a separate `json` file with the required parameters.
 Here is an example: